rosostolato/ngx-restmodel/README.md

 - [License](#license)

 ## About
+[!Highly Experimental - still on developing]

 Request from a restful api and link it to a model.

 I am a fun of Restangular but I've got desapointed with the version of Angular 2+.
 But since on AngularJs, I wish Restangular could bind them methods on prototype and not inside its body.
 So I tried to create this lib.

 It's very experimental and maybe not correctly implemented, but I'm still developing the Idea.
-If you want to contribute, please send me e-mail (I need help).
+If you liked the idea and want to contribute, please send me an e-mail (I need help).

 ## Installation